 There are some types of training, like resistance training with weights, that increase muscle sensitivity to insulin.
 Focus on high-intensity interval training, cardio training, and weightlifting as effective ways to build strength and gain muscle.
 However, a word of caution about weightlifting: it puts a lot of stress on the body, and you must refuel on food shortly after your training ends.

-Workout Near the end of Your Fasting Period
+Workout Near the end of Your Fasting Period for strength training

 If you exercise near the end of your fasting period, it will increase your body’s ability to burn fat.
 Also, targeted strength training is a preferable activity near the end of the fasting period.
 But be careful not to over-exert yourself!